SCUR0/PowerShell-Scripts/README.md

 # PowerShell-Scripts
-Personal collection of powershell scripts used at home.
+Personal collection of powershell scripts used at home and a few work scripts.
 These were designed to run on Powershell for Windows.

 ***